Please head to the official IEEE Standard Association P2020 website for all information relating to this working group.

-Please head to the Automotive Imaging Technology Community forum for discussion on automotive image quality topics.
+You can also join the Automotive Imaging Technology Community forum on LinkedIn for discussion on automotive image quality topics.

 The IEEE Working Group (Project 2020), coordinated by nominated Chair, Robert Stead, will:

 - Develop standardised approaches to aid development of automotive imaging technologies for all stakeholders

 - Be made open to all interested parties for input

 - Ensure all proposed standards will be voted on in a democratic way by registered Working Group members

 The Working Group was approved by IEEE’s NESCOM committee in May 2016 and the Call for Participation is now active to invite individuals to join the Working Group.

 This standard addresses the fundamental attributes that contribute to image and quality for automotive applications (including display output and computer vision), as well as identifying existing metrics and other useful information relating to these attributes.